progval/Limnoria/docs/CONFIGURATION.rst

 Just edit the interesting files and then give the bot the ``config reload`` command and it'll work as expected.
-Do note, however, that Supybot flushes his configuration files and database to disk every hour or so, and if this happens after you've edited your configuration files but before you reload your changes, you could lose the changes you made.
+Do note, however, that Supybot flushes its configuration files and database to disk every hour or so, and if this happens after you've edited your configuration files but before you reload your changes, you could lose the changes you made.
 To prevent this, set the `supybot.flush` value to 'Off' while editing